wuzhengy/TAU/README.md

   - myth: p2p IP level communication is not possible to implement, given firewalls and personal device security restrictions.
 DHT is the overlay p2p communication.
 When peer is not off-line, the content is still available in DHT cache for exchange.
 ## Key Concepts
 - Version 1 default parameters:
   - 5 minutes average to generate a block.
-It can be upgraded when network infrastructure upgrading.
+It can be upgraded when network enhance.
-  - One block has one transaction, which fits both DHT easy lookup and account state update.
+  - One block has one transaction.
 One block can include more transaction by encoding the hash of other transactions, which may be implmented in future version.
-- blockchain and hash-chain: blockchain reflects to community consensus, hash-chain stores personal instant chat messages on one blockchain.
-The format looks like, community ID: Shanghai#600#hash(pK+timestamp); hash chain salt: Shanghai#600#hash(pk+timestamp)`#msg`.
+- blockchain and hash-chain: blockchain reflects to community consensus, hash-chain stores personal instant chat messages.
+The format looks like, community ID: Shanghai#hash(pK+timestamp); hash chain salt: Shanghai#hash(pk+timestamp)`#msg`.
 All the data in TAU is an entry to a chain either blockchain or hash chain.
 - p2c, peer to consensus for reducing the DHT sybil attack by relying on membership information on chain.
 - channels: BLK - blockchain; TX - transaction candidates; MSG - instant chat
-- Community ChainID := `community name`#`optional block time interval in seconds`#`hash(GenesisMInerPubkey + timestamp)`
+- Community ChainID := `community name`#`hash(GenesisMinerPubkey + timestamp)`
-  - Community chain will choose its own name.
+  - Community will choose its own name.
   - Coin volumn is 10 million
   - Default block time is 300 seconds
-  - example: TAUcoin ID is TAUcoin##hash; community ID: Shanghai#600#hash, which is a chain name Shanghai with 10 million coins and 600 seconds block time.
+  - example: TAUcoin ID is TAUcoin#hash
   - ChainID#channel is defined as libtorrent salt
 - Public key is used as the crypto address: balance identifier under different chains; holds the power and perform mining.
 "Seed" generates privatekey and public key.
 In new TAU, we use "seed" to import and export the account identifier.
 - POT defines power as square root of the nounce.